MegAnthonyKeogh/nyt-scrubber/README.md

 My first step here, is to work the data I'm pulling from the New York times and turn that

-## Making the models

-Now that I know how I want to display my data, it is easy for me to set up my mode.
-I simple make an object with the key value pairs I beleive are important to make this project work.

 ## Connecting to Mongo